-"Kick-back" is a reactionary force that causes the tool to rotate against the direction of cut.
-Kick-back can also be thought of as the cutters "digging in" to an object and momentarily stop or significantly slow cutter rotation.
-For chainsaw attachments, kick-back can occur if the cutters at the tip of the chain bar - the "kick-back zone", "digging in" to an object and momentarily stop or significantly slow saw chain rotation, which causes the tool to suddenly and quickly rotate backwards towards the operator.
-To avoid kick-back:
+"Kick-back" is a reactionary force that causes the chain bar to rotate up and back, against the direction of cut.
+Kick-back can also be thought of as the chain cutters at the tip of the chain bar - the "kick-back zone", "digging in" to the object to be cut and momentarily stopping or significantly slowing rotation of the saw chain, which causes the chainsaw to suddenly and quickly rotate backwards towards the operator.